Ramya0405/SBI-ReDesign/README.md

 # SBI-ReDesign
-SBI ReDesign – Modern, Accessible, and Responsive UI .This project is a modern, user-friendly, and fully responsive redesign of the State Bank of India (SBI) website, built as part of the Frontend Frontier Hackathon by IIT Patna.
+SBI ReDesign is a modern, user-friendly, and fully responsive revamp of the State Bank of India (SBI) website, created for the Frontend Frontier Hackathon by IIT Patna.
+The goal is to enhance accessibility, simplicity, and usability, ensuring an intuitive experience for all users.

+This project focuses on clean UI, fast performance, and an effortless banking experience, making online banking more engaging and efficient.